pforbeck/Howard-Discord-Bot/README.md

   - Suck my
   - Wendys

+## Support
+Contact me at pat@forbeck.com or open an issue.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Roadmap
 Currently working on adding commands and functionality to the bot.
+If you have ideas make a pull request or contact me (see support).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

+## Project Status
+Alive and well.
+(June 22nd, 2021)